 The first stem cell-based biopharmaceutical for veterinary use developed by Bioceltix, classified as a somatic cell therapy product, is currently in the stage of safety studies (TAS, Target Animal Safety).
 The active substance of the drug is a suspension of live allogeneic mesenchymal stem cells obtained from adipose tissue.

-BCX-CM-J will be manufactured as a suspension of allogenic mesenchymal stem cells (free from any microorganisms) intended for somatic cell therapy.
-The product will be administered via intra-articular injection.
-Its therapeutic indications (based on the current state of scientific knowledge and our observations) will include chronic inflammation of joints with early and advanced degenerative joint lesions (osteoarthritis) marked by pain and lameness.
-BCX-CM-J will be intended for use exclusively by a veterinary physician.
-The product is intended to be available off the shelf in deep-frozen form and ready to be administered directly after thawing.
+BCX-CM-J will be manufactured as a somatic cell therapy product free of microorganisms, in the form of a suspension of live allogenic mesenchymal stem cells intended for intraarterial injection.
+Its therapeutic indications include chronic osteoarthritis with early and moderately advanced degenerative lesions manifested as pain and lameness of the animal.
+BCX-CM-J will be intended to be administered only by a veterinarian.
+The medicinal product will be available off the shelf in the deep-frozen form and ready to be administered immediately after thawing.

 As demonstrated by numerous studies, the use of MSCs for the treatment of osteoarthritis in dogs’ results in a significant reduction of inflammation, leading to a considerable relief of pain and enabling the initiation of the natural regenerative processes of the tissue damaged by the disease.

 Diseases of the musculoskeletal system are among the most commonly diagnosed medical conditions in animals.
 Giant and fast-growing dog breeds, highly popular among breeders and animal owners, are particularly prone to malformations of the skeletal system, which include mainly osteoarthritis (OA) and dysplasia.